nyxgeek/nyxgeek-rules/README.md

 INSTALLATION & NOTES
 ------------------------------------
+Copy nyxgeek.conf and all-utf8.conf to your john/run folder.
+I have separated the giant all-utf8.conf rule into its own rules file since it is nearly 4700 lines.

-Copy nyxgeek.conf to your john/run folder.
-Add the following line to your john.conf file:
+Add the following lines to your john.conf file:
 ```
 .include "$JOHN/nyxgeek.conf"
+.include "$JOHN/all-utf8.conf"
 ```

 Be sure to use --internal-encoding=UTF-8 to ensure that these work.

 INDEX OF RULES
 -------------------------------------
 [List.Rules:MostPopularUTF]

-[List.Rules:AddASCIIEverywhere]

-[List.Rules:AddUTF8Everywhere]
+[List.Rules:Add_ASCII_Everywhere]

+[List.Rules:Add_ISO-8859-1_Everywhere]

 [List.Rules:SwapCharactersExtended]